 The towel ring was also replaced.

 Oh, and see that faucet below?
-It looks pretty good, right?
-Well look at the above picture.
-It used to be GOLD.
+If you look at the above picture, you can see that it used to be gold.

-The faucet had the whole gross two-tone thing going on, so I came up with a clever & cheap way to solve that problem.
+The faucet had the whole two-tone thing going on, so I came up with an easy way to fix it that didn't involve replacing it.

 Print.
 Frame.
 Hang.
 ART.

 Then, I just accessorized.
-I found a pretty mirrored soap container at HomeGoods.
+I found a pretty mirrored soap container that looked great with the mirror.

 And some snazzy curtain hooks, too.